DiamondLightSource/ispyb-api/docs/simulate.rst

 The configuration file location is defined via the `ISPYB_SIMULATE_CONFIG` environment variable.
 An example configuration is available in `conf/simulate.yml`_.
 The structure and requirements of this file are documented in the example.

-Each entry in `experiments` relates to a `DataCollectionGroup.experimentType` entry so must match one of the available types in the database.
+Each entry in `experiments` represents a different data collection.
+The `experimentType` column relates to a `DataCollectionGroup.experimentType` entry so must match one of the available types in the database.
 See `experimentTypes`_ for a full list.
-This is a list and so allows multiple entries of the same type to be specified and executed separately using the `--number` flag.

 .. _conf/simulate.yml: https://github.com/DiamondLightSource/ispyb-api/blob/master/conf/simulate_example.yml
 .. _experimentTypes: https://github.com/DiamondLightSource/ispyb-database/blob/master/schemas/ispyb/tables.sql#L1930